Juniper/nita-webapp/README.md

 * On CentOS systems if SELinux is enabled it is necessary to manually start the services after the installation, this can be avoided by disabling SELinux during the installation (with ``setenforce 0`` beforehand and ``setenforce 1`` afterwards).
 *	No method to automatically change SSL certificates for the Webapp and Jenkins (can be done manually).
 *	No method to reset Jenkins access password (can be done manually).
+* The command line (cli) tools don't currently support installations based on the docker-compose file only, only packaged versions are supported.
+Use the docker-compose version for development and testing.